andreisrnk/Root-Shoot-Colour-Morphology-Analysis-Across-Plant-Genotypes/README.md

 │   ├── plant1_branches.png
 │   ├── plant2_branches.png
 ✅ Status
-✅ Functional
+✅ Fully Functional

-🧪 Tested with multiple tomato genotypes
+🧪 Tested on tomato genotypes

-🛠️ Manual-only workflow ensures precision for small datasets
+🛠️ Precision ensured via manual control

+📊 Suitable for low-throughput, high-quality data acquisition

 🎓 Course Info
-This project was developed as part of the course Python Programming for Biologists at Weizmann Institute of Science, 2024–2025.
+This project was developed as part of the course Python Programming for Biologists at the Weizmann Institute of Science, 2024–2025.